kylekmcleod/kylekmcleod/README.md

 I'm a fourth-year computer science major at UBCO.
 I am currently spending my time learning new technologies and languages.
 I'm excited about my computer science journey and the potential to contribute to the field in meaningful ways.

 ## What am I working on?
-- 💻 Building [Song Seperator](https://github.com/kylekmcleod/SongSeperator), a web app for music producers
+- 💻 Building a paper trading app to practice investing.
 - 🧠 Doing LeetCode questions
 - 🌐 Exploring web development and expanding skills in HTML, CSS, and JavaScript
 - 🧪 Experimenting with machine learning in Python